basho/basho_docs/source/languages/en/riak/dev/using/search.md

 Next, you must create a named Solr index through Riak Search.
 This index represents a collection of similar data that you connect with to perform queries.
 When creating an index, you can optionally provide a schema.
 If you do not, the default schema will be used.
 Here we'll `curl` create an index named `famous` with the default schema.

+*Note that index names may only be ascii values from 32-127 (spaces, standard puncutation, digits and word characters).
+This may change in the future to allow full unicode support.*

 <div class="info">All `curl` examples in this document require that you first
 set an environment variable named `RIAK_HOST`, which points to a Riak base URL, such as `RIAK_HOST="http://localhost:8098"`.</div>